flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/fuel-pred.md

       engine start on the INIT B page.
     - The flight crew can re-enter or modify these values after engine start on the FUEL PRED page.
-    - If at engine start, no ZFW or ZFWCG values have been entered, amber boxes are displayed in the corresponding field.
+    - If at engine start no ZFW or ZFWCG values have been entered, amber boxes are displayed in the corresponding field.
 The crew must enter the ZFW/ZFWCG values to obtain a speed profile and predictions.

 - FOB (4R)